-Area burned per year and CO_2 emissions estimated by Stephens et al. (2007) for the Little Ice Age are presented alongside contemporary burn acreage and emissions estimates for 2000-2019[4].
-The number in parenthesis indicates the year with the highest value among years 2000-2019.
+Area burned per year and $CO_2$ emissions estimated by Stephens et al. (2007) for the Little Ice Age are presented alongside contemporary burn acreage and emissions estimates for 2000-2020[4].
+The number in parenthesis indicates the year with the highest value among years 2000-2020.

-Using the various assumptions described above, this study estimates an overall average emission factor of 7.5 metric tons of CO_2 per acre, whereas currently California fires average about 22 metric tons of CO_2 per acre, almost three times more emissions per acre than in the Stephens et al. (2007) estimates.
+Using the various assumptions described above, this study estimates an overall average emission factor of 7.5 metric tons of $CO_2$ per acre, whereas currently California fires average about 24 metric tons of $CO_2$ per acre, approximately three times more emissions per acre than in the Stephens et al. (2007) estimates.
 Fire suppression over the last century has led to an accumulation of fuels that results in more fuels and higher potential emissions per acre.
 Combustion of this higher fuel load leads to potentially more intense fires and more emissions per acre burned than the estimates for the Little Ice Age indicate even in the absence of climate changes.